MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 The above design is similar to the bi-partite ring buffer, aka the [Bip buffer](https://www.codeproject.com/Articles/3479/The-Bip-Buffer-The-Circular-Buffer-with-a-Twist).
-Note that the CPU mau be completely agnostic about the current free space in the receive buffer.
+Note that the CPU may be completely agnostic about the current free space in the receive buffer.
 The CPU will be told where the next frame begins, as explained in the following section.